Haunted History of Mobile – The Boyington Oak

 A quick trial with Charles having very incompetent lawyers found the Boyington was guilty of the murder of Nathaniel Frost.
 His sentence, death.
 His execution, the same as Frost – hanging in brutal fashion.
 Boyington was sure of his innocence and believed a pardon was in his future, but that pardon never came.
 The gallows awaited him and his death.

 Boyington declared from the gallows, “I am innocent!
 I am innocent!
 But what can I do?
 When I am buried an oak tree with a hundred roots will grow out of my grave to prove my innocence!”
 Boyington eventually breathed his last breathe and was buried off Bayou Ave in Downtown Mobile where today, as he promised, the Boyington Oak still stands.

-Join our Bites and Frights tour to see the Boyington Oak and see the tree for yourself that declares the innocence of Charles Boyington!
+Join our Bites and Frights tour this October to see the Boyington Oak and see the tree for yourself that declares the innocence of Charles Boyington!